CS-foreach/robotics/workshops/24-Monarch/00-roadmap.md

   - life hacks
   - invention

+## Day 02 - Setup day
+### Learning Goals
+- Recreate an doodad from a movie
+  - pay attention to aesthetics, moving parts
+-

 ## Day XX - Presentation Day
 - final day should generally be a presentation day
 - if ESL / disadvantaged background / shy, as a teacher, go up and help present the project with the student